 Choosing a responsive template, for example, will ensure your site looks good on any device, without requiring you to write a bunch of code.
 Not only do templates save you design time before launching your site, they can also make a website redesign much faster and simpler down the road.

 5. Simple Updates

 As discussed above, a CMS enables you to make changes on your site faster and easier — from major updates, like a website redesign, to minor updates, like changing the image on your home page.
 Rather than hiring a freelance developer or trying to edit the code yourself, you can go into the dashboard of your CMS to update and edit the content of your website.
 This allows you to keep your content dynamic and relevant.

 If your site is growing, you may need to upgrade to a CMS to meet your needs.
 You can start your search by checking out a few of the best CMS systems below.

 CMS Platform Examples

-Let's unpack seven popular CMS platform examples to discover which might be the best fit for your website needs.
+Let's unpack eight popular CMS platform examples to discover which might be the best fit for your website needs.

 1. CMS Hub

 With CMS Hub, you can build websites that are secure, powerful, and optimized for search engines.

 Using this all-on-one connected platform, you can create personalized content for visitors based on data from your HubSpot CRM, create custom templates and styles, run A/B tests on multi-language content, safely redesign and relaunch web pages, view performance analytics, and much more.